Rules for Entry

 6. An entry cannot be moved into another category following the closing date for lodgement of submissions.

 7. If at any time following submission of an entry the business being put forward goes into administration, voluntary receivership, liquidation or bankruptcy, the entrant is required to advise the Tourism Awards Coordinator and accepts that the submission will no longer be eligible for an award.

-*Please note that Categories 26 through to 30 are South Australian categories only and do not go to nationals. (they are: Outstanding Contribution by an Individual; South Australian Tourism Student of the Year; Tourism Education & Training, Local Government Award for Tourism and South Australian Taxi Driver of the Year.)
+Please note that Categories 26 through to 31 are South Australian categories only and do not go to nationals (they are: Outstanding Contribution by an Individual; South Australian Tourism Student of the Year; Tourism Education & Training, Local Government Award for Tourism, South Australian Taxi Driver of the Year and International Ready).